 Central Command as the name implies is the central authority of the organization.
 They handle core logistics, administration, as well as policy development and support for day to day operations of the Central Aid Agency.

-Either through Central Command directly or its sub-commands, the scope of responsibility is fairly broad and covers many essential aspects of our operations.
+Either through Central Command directly or its Branches and Programs, the scope of responsibility is fairly broad and covers many essential aspects of our operations.
 These include:

 -Policy development and implementation